 The Partnership for 21st Century Skills was formed by business and education leaders in 2002 to build support for learning outcomes relevant to the new economy particularly critical thinking, creativity, communication and collaboration.

-After a decade leading P21, Ken Kay launched EdLeader21 to provide implementation support to district leaders in the form of a professional learning community.
-More than 180 districts and schools are members
+After a decade leading P21, Ken Kay launched EdLeader21 (now part of Battelle for Kids) to provide implementation support to district leaders in the form of a professional learning community.
+More than 200 districts and schools are members

 In March, EdLeader21 launched the Profile of a Graduate campaign (